nitrictech/docs/docs/reference/nodejs/v0/collection/collection-query-stream.md

 ---
 title: Node.js - collection.query.stream()
-description: Process query results as a stream
+description: Reference for Nitric's Node.js library - Process query results as a stream
 ---

 Process query results as a stream.